three-cubed/obtain_temperature_and_graph_it/README.md

 #### Using the application

-Run `index.js` in the root directory, or go to the root directory and type `npm start` into the terminal.
+Go to the file `index.js` and run it, or go to the root directory and type `npm start` into the terminal.

 Then go to `http://localhost:3010`.